 With mountains to hike and bike, the most photographed temple on the island, impressive waterfalls to explore, beautifully manicured botanical gardens, and lush green rice terraces so spectacular they were nominated as a UNESCO World Heritage Site, the Bedugul area is sought by travelers for its pristine natural beauty.

-Situated in the mountain range of central Bali, it tends to be chilly here so prepare to dress accordingly during you stay here.
+Situated in the mountain range of central Bali, it tends to be chilly here so prepare to dress accordingly during your stay here.

-That atmosphere of the old capital city combined with the quiet black sand beaches of north Bali give it a feel different from any other part of the island.
+That atmosphere of the old capital city combined with the quiet black sand beaches of north Bali gives it a feel different from any other part of the island.

 Still, not all is quiet reflection in Lovina – the area boasts an abundance of cafes providing loud, live music and a vibrant night-life that is a world apart from the rowdy, ready-to-party crowds of Kuta.

-Of course you don’t have to miss out on the beach lazing here, too – there are beautiful volcanic-sand beaches to indulge on.
-Not to mention the popular seaside resort towns of southeastern Bali and the ferries you can catch to the paradise beaches of the Gili Islands and Lombok from here.
+Of course, you don’t have to miss out on the beach lazing here, too – there are beautiful volcanic-sand beaches to indulge on.
+Not to mention the popular seaside resort towns of southeastern Bali and the ferries you can catch to the paradise beaches of the Gili Islands and Lombok from here. (read more about Gili Islands Bali).

 East Bali is a pretty large region and there are a few lovely places you can stay while you’re here: